ikwzm/FPGA-SoC-Linux/Readme.md

 #### Add a new guest user

 ```
-debian8-rootfs# adduser guest
+debian8-rootfs# adduser fpga
 ```

-This time, we set the "guest" at the guest'password.
+This time, we set the "fpga" at the fpga'password.

 #### Setup sshd config